Franco-Ottoman alliance: Exchange of embassies

 Francis I explained to the Venetian ambassador Giorgio Gritti in March 1531 his strategy regarding the Turks:

 I cannot deny that I wish to see the Turk all-powerful and ready for war, not for himself – for he is an infidel and we are all Christians – but to weaken the power of the emperor, to compel him to make major expenses, and to reassure all the other governments who are opposed to such a formidable enemy.

 — Francis I to the Venetian ambassador.

 Ottoman embassies were sent to France, with the Ottoman embassy to France (1533) led by Hayreddin Barbarossa, and the Ottoman embassy to France (1534) led by representatives of Suleiman.

 Combined operations (1534–35)

 Suleiman ordered Barbarossa to put his fleet at the disposition of Francis I to attack Genoa and the Milanese.
-In July 1533 Francis received Ottoman representatives at Le Puy, and he would dispatch in return Antonio Rincon to Barbarossa in North Africa and then to the Asia Minor.
+In July 1533 Francis received Ottoman representatives at Le Puy, and dispatched Antonio Rincon in return to Barbarossa in North Africa and then to Asia Minor.
 Suleiman explained that "he could not possibly abandon the King of France, who was his brother".
 The Franco-Ottoman alliance was by then effectively made.

 In 1534 a Turkish fleet sailed against the Habsburg Empire at the request of Francis I, raiding the Italian coast and finally meeting with representatives of Francis in southern France.
-The fleet went on to capture Tunis in the Conquest of Tunis (1534) on 16 August 1534 and continued raiding the Italian coast with the support of Francis I. In a counter-attack however, Charles V dislodged them in the Conquest of Tunis (1535).
+The fleet went on to capture Tunis on 16 August 1534, and continued raiding the Italian coast with the support of Francis I. In a counter-attack however, Charles V dislodged them the following year.